strideUX/strideos/docs/prosemirror-sync-resolution.md

 Phase 0 — Guardrails and diagnostics
 - Add targeted logs: on mount/unmount, when `tiptapSync.extension` changes identity, when editor instance is created, and when transactions fire.
 Log server `getSnapshot/latestVersion/submitSteps` counts per session.
 - Add a dev-only helper to print the active PM plugin keys.
+ - Client-side: after typing, log whether `collab.sendableSteps(editor.state)` is non-empty and gets cleared; correlate with server `submitSteps` counts to detect extension binding issues.
+ - Assert single collab plugin on the live editor: log `editor.state.plugins` keys and ensure exactly one collab plugin is present alongside the sync extension.

 Phase 1 — Minimal in-app replica
 - Create a new route (e.g., `src/app/editor-min/[docId]/page.tsx`) that renders the prototype’s `block-note-editor` logic verbatim, wired to `api.documentSyncApi`, with no comments/presence/manual-save.
 Use the same `customSchema` and the same initial-content conversion, but only gate on `tiptapSync.initialContent`.
 - Acceptance: typing submits steps reliably in dev and prod; refresh doesn’t break it.
+ - Keep this route as a permanent golden reference for regressions even after the main editor is fixed.

 Phase 2 — Stabilize lifecycle in the main editor
 - In `src/components/editor/BlockNoteEditor.tsx`: